10 Painting Tips & Tricks You Never Knew

 When I painted all of the outdated wooden trim and peachy 80's walls in our house, I went through about 20 paint trays before I ever figured this out.
 Before you pour your paint in your paint tray, cover it with a layer of aluminum foil.
 When you're done, simply remove the foil and throw it away.
 Your paint tray won't have a drop of paint on it and will still be good as new!
 You'll never have to wash another paint tray.
 Ever.
 Feel free to high five the person to your left.
 This is a trick I use every single time now and it saves me tons of money and time.
 It's simple and it works!

-To learn how to paint your trim, go here
+To learn how to paint your trim, go here.

 #2.
 Use a paint pour lid on paint cans.